osg-htc/docs/docs/data/install-xrootd.md

 The procedure for starting a second instance differs between EL 6 and EL 7.
 This section is the procedure for EL 6.

-Now, we have to change **`/etc/sysconfig/xrootd`** on the redirector node (%RED%hostA%ENDCOLOR%) to run multiple instances of xrootd.
-The second instance of xrootd will be named "cns" and will be used for SSI.
+Now, we have to change **`/etc/sysconfig/xrootd`** on the redirector node (%RED%hostA%ENDCOLOR%) to run multiple instances of XRootD.
+The second instance of XRootD will be named "cns" and will be used for SSI.

 ```file
 XROOTD\_USER=xrootd